Due to the current COVID-19 pandemic, much of our work is being completed through video and telephone consultation.

 Psychologists use a wide range of psychological treatments that are evidence-based.
 One of these is Cognitive Behavioural Therapy (CBT).
 In our service we also offer Eye Movement Desensitisation and Reprocessing (EMDR), which is a treatment specifically for people who have experienced trauma.

-How Can I Access DOT-P Services?
+How Can I Access DOT-Psychology Services

-If you would like to engage with a DOT-P psychologist, you can speak to the clinician involved in your dental, oral or maxillofacial care.
+If you would like to engage with a DOT-P Psychologist, you can speak to the clinician involved in your dental, oral or maxillofacial care.
 Please be aware that we will get in touch if you agree to the referral.
 You are able to change your mind at any point, without this affecting your care or treatment.

 What Happens When I am Referred?